ysunaw/Interactive-Lab-Hub/Final Project/README.md

 ### System design

-The system consists of two Rasperry Pis, each one is connected to its screen and capacitive touch sensor.
+The system consists of two Raspberry Pis, each one is connected to its screen and capacitive touch sensor.
 The screen is used to display messages and update the system status.
 The touch sensor are connected to a board that has six vertical lines, each corresponds to one column on the chessboard.

 ![front of touchboard](./imgs/touch-front.jpg)